 There are several ways of quantifying emissions from fugitive leaks.
+The OGMP 2.0 Leaks Guide3 has guidance on how to quantify emissions from leaks under its program.
 Quantification methods for methane emissions deliver a rate, such as mass per time (e.g. kilograms per hour) or volume per time (e.g. standard cubic meters per hour), and can be produced by engineering estimations, by direct measurement of the methane sources, or by use of models.
 The approaches below are listed in order from the least accurate method to the most accurate method.